JacobFV/EasyMLN-old-/README.md

         - &Psi;-Infomap
         - &Psi;-Leidel
         - &Psi;-Walktrap
-        - &Psi;-Degree
+        - &Psi;-Degree: indegree/outdegree/ave degree of a vertex optionally normalized over all nodes
-        - &Psi;-Closeness
+        - &Psi;-Closeness:
-        - &Psi;-Betweenness
+        - &Psi;-Betweenness: number of unique paths through a vertex.
         - &Psi;-Subdue (Substructure): how much this vertex resembles the verteces of the most frequently occuring substructure (not sure)
         - &Psi;-Single substructure: This node actually accepts two inputs: the layer and the substructure (which is a `Layer` object)
     - Other: